 Zion Area Road Restrictions

 The Zion-Mt.
-Carmel Highway from Canyon Junction to East Entrance has strict vehicle restrictions on all oversize vehicles.
-Make sure you understand the tunnel and highway requirements as you plan your trip, as you could be required to add significant extra drive time, adjust your itinerary, or change your mode of transportation.
+Carmel Highway from Canyon Junction to the East Entrance, not just the Zion-Mt.
+Carmel Tunnel, has strict vehicle restrictions on all large vehicles.
+Make sure you understand the tunnel and highway requirements as you plan your trip.
+You may need to add extra drive time, adjust your itinerary, or change your mode of transportation.

-- Vehicles over 13 feet 1 inch tall (4.2 meters)
+- Height: Vehicles over 11 feet 4 inches tall (3.45 meters)

 - Semi-trucks